 Because disability status is a protected class, all new multifamily housing must meet basic accessibility requirements.
-In addition, tenants may make physical modifications to their unit or a common area to improve accessibility—for example, installing a ramp or grab bars, or lowering a countertop.
-Landlords also must make certain reasonable accommodations in their rules and policies to permit tenants full use and enjoyment of the premises.
+In addition, tenants may make physical modifications to their unit or common areas to improve accessibility—for example, installing a ramp or grab bars, or lowering a countertop.
+Proprietors also must make certain reasonable accommodations in their rules and policies to permit tenants full use and enjoyment of the premises.

-The addition of disability as a protected class in the Fair Housing Act is intended to increase housing opportunities for people with disabilities.
-It prohibits landlords from discriminating on the basis of disability status in admitting or evicting residents.
-Landlords also may not limit the rights of tenants with disabilities who comply with their lease.
+Adding disability as a protected class in the Fair Housing Act is intended to increase housing opportunities for people with disabilities.
+It prohibits proprietors from discriminating on the basis of disability status in admitting or evicting residents.
+Proprietors also may not limit the rights of tenants with disabilities who comply with their lease.
 This law has potentially important legal implications.
 It could affect situations in which housing and residential care providers require residents to move to a higher level of care when they need a walker or wheelchair, become incontinent, or need other assistance, or when local regulations bar residents from remaining in a facility if they cannot evacuate themselves within a specified time.

 FAIR HOUSING: Policy